-We are Melissa & Krystle, the photographers of Melissa Cate Photography.
-We are passionate about documenting birth and the transition into Motherhood.
-We are blessed to be the birth photographer in lovely Southern Oregon.
+I am Melissa, the photographer of Melissa Cate Photography.
+I am passionate about documenting birth and the transition into Motherhood.
+I am blessed to be a birth photographer in lovely Southern Oregon.
 Documenting the birth journey of women and babies is one of the greatest joys a photographer can have, and we respect the beauty and sanctity of the moments you chose to have us document.

-Feel free to fill out a contact for or contact us through Facebook
+Feel free to fill out a contact for or contact me through Facebook

 Why Birth Photography? by Melissa

-I had my first daughter seven years ago.
+I had my first daughter eight years ago.
 It is a day that will forever be close to my heart, evoking some of the most powerful emotions of love, triumph, and euphoria I have ever known.
 At the time I did not know birth photography existed.
 I wish I had.
 I was lucky to have a nurse take photos for us as our daughter was entering our world.
 And I love the photos - I looked at them hundreds of times in the months after she was born.
 I studied the time stamp to understand exactly when moments happened.
 I looked carefully at each photo to remember the conversations that took place, what I was feeling in the moment.
 It was easier to piece together little details by looking at the photos.
 I still look at them and soak in the amazing moments we experienced meeting our daughter for the first time.
 But they were shot with a little point and shoot camera, and even though the photos I do have are so precious to me, I wish I had more.
 So much more.

 As I learned from first hand experience, hiring a birth photographer is usually not the first thought that comes to mind when thinking about birth plans, and the thought of someone photographing such a personal and private moment can be intimidating.
 But once that amazing little miracle is in your arms, the overwhelming desire to freeze each moment in time takes over.